 The Airport will operate in support of Council's vision and community outcomes.
-Council's vision is to be a 'vibrant, attractive, and thriving District'.
+Council's vision is to be an 'inclusive, resilient and sustainable District'.
 This is achieved through the following community outcomes.

 - Efficient and resilient core services

 - Positive about the future

 - Caring for the environment

 - Proud to be local.